What is a resume for a job?

 - You want to use a format that gives equal weight to skills and experience.

-While every resume is different, each one contains the same five basic sections — the header, the professional summary or objective statement, work experience, skills and education.
-The order in which these resume sections appear will change depending on the resume format you choose, but you’ll need to learn to compose all of the following sections to truly learn how to write a resume.
+While every resume is different, each one contains the same five basic sections.
+The order in which these resume sections appear will change depending on the resume format you choose, but you’ll need to learn to compose all of the following sections to write a perfect resume.

 -